Design map-based visualizations

 7. Click the northeastern-most ZIP Code polygon.

-Display the data in separate layers by year
+Display the data by year

-3. Click the name of the copy of the HBLL_by_zip_all_years layer and type HBLL_by_zip_2018 to rename it.
+3. Rename the copy of the HBLL_by_zip_all_years layer to HBLL_by_zip_2018.

-5. Click New definition query.
+6. Click New definition query.

 New definition query button